MicrosoftDocs/windows-iotcore-docs/windows-iotcore/connect-your-device/PowerShell.md

 - Outbound CIM and PowerShell remoting is not supported.
 Relevant functionality in relying cmdlets will not work.
 These include  Enter-PSSession, Get-Job, Receive-Job, Import-Module, Invoke-Command, and Copy-Item.

 - SecureString commands ConvertFrom-SecureString and ConvertTo-SecureString do not work unless the session is created using CredSSP authentication.
 Otherwise, the -Key parameter must be specified.
-For details on configuring CredSSP authentication, see [The “Double-Hop” Problem](http://blogs.msdn.com/b/clustering/archive/2009/06/25/9803001.aspx).
+For details on configuring CredSSP authentication, see [Enable PowerShell “Second-Hop” Functionality with CredSSP](https://devblogs.microsoft.com/scripting/enable-powershell-second-hop-functionality-with-credssp/).